7 Surprising Prepping Statistics: Beyond the Numbers

 Social Security cards, birth certificates, passports, and photo IDs are all important to have if you are bugging out, displaced, or just need them in an emergency.
 Waterproof and even better: fireproof pouches are great for stashing these items where you can grab them in a hurry.

-Prepping Statistics Sources
+Prepping Statistics and Demographics Sources

 1. Disaster Resilience: A National Imperative (Print Book) by National Academies, Committee on Science, Engineering, and Public Policy.